BIGJRA/BIGJRA.github.io/_raw/reborn/appendices.md

 - **shinycharm / earlyshiny**: Allows the player to obtain the Shiny Charm from the beginning of the game.
 - **mintyfresh / agiftfromace**: Allows the player to get a pack of 5 of each Nature Mint at the beginning of the game.
 - **blindstep**: Turns on accessibility features for players with visual impairments.
-- **itemfinder**: Allows the player to get the Itemfinder right at the beginning of the game.
+- **freefinder / itemfinder**: Allows the player to get the Itemfinder right at the beginning of the game.
 - **nopartnerai / fullcontrol**: Allows the player to control NPC Tag Team trainers' actions.

 ### Difficulty Passwords